anki-code/xonsh-cheatsheet/README.md

 * `$()` is to run processes and capture the stdout.
 Almost the same as in traditional shells.

 * `!()` is to run sync or async threadable (capturable) processes.
 The terminal is detached for the process in this mode to deliver non-blocking behavior.
+To block the process and wait for result use `.end()`, `.out`, `.rtn` and other attributes that forces getting the result.

 * `![]` is to run processes without any capturing but return CommandPipeline with base info: pid, return code, timinig, etc. This operator is working when you run plain commands in the terminal.